 - Getting regular exercise

-- Checking it as often as instructed and keeping a record of your numbers so that you know the things that affect you level
+- Checking your blood sugar as often as instructed and keeping a record of your numbers so that you know the types of foods and activities that affect your blood sugar level

 - Taking medicine or insulin as instructed by your health care provider